pouchdb-community/pouchdb-replication-stream/README.md

 Some lines may contain `seq`s; these are used as checkpoints.
 The `seq` line says, "When you have loaded all the preceding documents, you are now at update_seq `seq`."

+For the time being, attachments are just included as base64-encoded strings, ala CouchDB's `_all_docs` with `Accept: application/json`.

 Installation
 --------